google/zx/docs/setup.md

 * `zx/cli` – to run zx scripts from the command line.
 * `zx/core` – to use zx template spawner as part of 3rd party libraries with alternating set of utilities.

+### Typed
+The library is written in TypeScript 5 and provides comprehensive type definitions for TS users.
+* Libdefs are bundled via [dts-bundle-generator](https://github.com/timocov/dts-bundle-generator).
+* Compatible with TS 4.0 and later.
+* Requires `@types/node` and `@types/fs-extra` to be installed.